 Emotional support often comes via other families providing the same sort of care.
 There are Family Foster Care Associations right throughout New Zealand, and they often organise events so that families and caregivers can get together and share experiences.
 You can get hold of your local association through your Child, Youth and Family office or by contacting the Citizens Advice Bureau.

-Do foster parents / caregivers get paid?
+Do foster parents / caregivers get a foster care allowance?

-A lot of children who come into a foster care environment have emotional or behavioural issues that can not be ignored.
+A lot of children who come into a foster care environment have emotional or behavioural issues due to family breakdown that can not be ignored.
 Working through these issues takes time and commitment, and achievements are often small at first.
 It can be frustrating to work so hard, and receive little if any results in the short term.
 Rest in the knowledge that you are making a difference, even if you can’t see it from the outside.

 If you have children of your own, you may notice changes in their behaviour in the short term also.
 It takes time for them to adjust to the situation, and they may wonder why you are giving so much time and attention to someone else.
 Talk with your children, and explain your reasons as honestly as you can.
 If you keep them a part of the team, the situation is a lot less challenging for everyone.